mdbergmann/cl-gserver/README.md

 To use an Agent import `cl-gserver.agent` package.

 There is no need to subclass an Agent.
-Rather create a facade to customermize an agent.
+Rather create a facade to customize an agent.
 See below.

 An Agent provides three functions to use it.